dongyukang/privatenote/README.md

 You can check out the demo [here](https://darkpad.vercel.app/).

-## Setup Guide

-Just replace the values in the `firebaseConfig` object in `app.js` with your own Firebase configuration values.

 ## How It Works

 1. Enter a title and content for your note